Work-Related Injuries

 Work-related injuries among employees

-A clear indicator of workplace safety at the Company is LTIFR, which stood at 0.26 in 2024, down 7% year-on-year.
+A clear indicator of workplace safety at the Company is LTIFR, which stood at 0.19 in 2025, down 27% year-on-year, confirming the effectiveness of NOVATEK’s efforts to prevent injuries and reduce occupational risks.

 Occupational Health

-Production sites have medical and paramedical aid posts (including contractor posts) to provide medical assistance to employees, as well as offices for pre-shift examinations.
-At remote sites, medical aid posts are equipped with in-patient facilities and an intensive-care unit, providing all the necessary medical care for employees and contractors.
+To reduce occupational injuries and mortality rates, NOVATEK continued its systematic efforts to ensure quality medical control.
+The key objective was to obtain objective health data on employees, including those at remote sites, by introducing electronic systems for pre-shift medical examinations and working with healthcare institutions.
+Production sites have medical and paramedical aid posts (including contractor posts) to provide medical assistance to employees, as well as ten offices for pre-shift examinations.
+At remote sites, medical aid posts are equipped with inpatient facilities and an intensive-care unit, providing all the necessary medical care for employees and contractors.

 Company employees are entitled to medical advice under the Voluntary Health Insurance (VHI) program and have access to health resort treatment and rehabilitation.
 At workplaces with harmful working conditions, the Company has implemented a set of measures to eliminate or mitigate harmful factors.
 To prevent occupational diseases, NOVATEK conducts occupational risk assessments.